actguru/coda-c_plist/README.md

 ## ⭐️ The Coda-C Property List Library ⭐️

 This library provides a classed system of objects that model the Apple Propery List or 'plist'.
-A plist is any one of the supported objects, but is most often a Dictionary.
+A plist is any one of the supported objects where containers reference supported objects, but is most often a Dictionary.
 Plists are easy to create and modify programmatically, and even easier to save and load from disk.

 ## 🔵 Features: